How To Read A Dog Food Label

 Chicken and Egg

-The high-quality protein in these food items helps build and maintain strong muscles.
+The high-quality protein in these food items helps build and maintain healthy muscles.

 Rich in beta-carotene and vitamin C, which are antioxidants that can limit cell damage and promote a robust immune system.